- GDP (PPP):

-Ecuador’s economic freedom score is 48.0, making its economy the 159th freest in the 2014 Index.
-Its overall score is 1.1 points higher than last year, with deteriorations in the management of government spending and freedom from corruption offset by improvements in investment freedom, trade freedom, and labor freedom.
-Ecuador is ranked 26th out of 29 countries in the South and Central America/Caribbean region, and its overall score is far below the world and regional averages.
+Ecuador’s economic freedom score is 52.4, making its economy the 149th freest in the 2021 Index.
+Its overall score has increased by 1.1 points, primarily because of an improvement in fiscal health.
+Ecuador is ranked 27th among 32 countries in the Americas region, and its overall score is below the regional and world averages.

 Economic freedom has improved in Ecuador for two years in a row.
 The economy has climbed a little higher in the mostly unfree category, although there is a long road ahead.
 To continue this upward trajectory, the government should prioritize the strengthening of the country’s weak rule-of-law indicators: property rights, judicial effectiveness, and government integrity.

 IMPACT OF COVID-19: As of December 1, 2020, 13,501 deaths had been attributed to the pandemic in Ecuador, and the economy was forecast to contract by 11.0 percent for the year.